 We would like to welcome you to the Combined Internal Medicine-Pediatric Residency Program at Maine Medical Center (MMC).
-The combined residency received approval from the American Board of Internal Medicine and the American Board of Pediatrics in November of 1999, received initial ACGME accreditation in 2007, and re-accreditation in September 2012 for a ten-year cycle.
+The combined residency received approval from the American Board of Internal Medicine and the American Board of Pediatrics in November of 1999 and received initial ACGME accreditation in 2007.
 We offer a four-year program combining two outstanding departments.
 The program provides optimal, comprehensive training to prepare Med-Peds doctors for a broad array of career options including primary care, sub-specialty fellowships, research, hospital medicine, and academic medicine.

 If you are up to the challenge, we at MMC will deliver the training opportunity of a lifetime.
 Consider joining us in a great coastal city rich in beauty and abundant in cultural and recreational opportunities.

 - % of graduates pursuing primary care: ~35%

 - % of graduates pursuing hospitalist work: ~20%

 - Diverse patient population - more than 50 languages are spoken in Portland

 - Home to The Barbara Bush Children's Hospital; with 116 beds, including 31 Level III NICU Beds and 20 Level II Continuing Care Nursery beds and 8 PICU beds, it is Maine's premier referral hospital, offering services not available elsewhere in the state

 - Tufts University School of Medicine-Maine Medical Center Program (TUSM-MMC)